Ian-Fogelman/DatabaseCowboys/collections/_posts/2023-12-22-MongoDB-TTL-Indexes.md

 title:  TTL Indexes in MongoDB
 categories: [MongoDB, ]
 thumbnail: "/assets/images/MongoDB-Thumb.png"
-description: Explore the MongoDB TTL index which allows the server to automatically purge old data.
+description: Explore the MongoDB TTL index which allows your server to automatically purge old data.
 ---

 MongoDB is the leading enterprise NoSQL database in the industry.